 - 1. Remove the spare wheel, jack, and tools from storage. - 2.
-Using the wheel wrench, loosen, but do not remove, the wheel nuts by turning them counterclockwise one turn while the wheel is still on the ground. - 3.
-Placement of the jack:
+Using the lug wrench, loosen, but do not remove, the wheel nuts by turning them counterclockwise one turn while the wheel is still on the ground.

+3. Placement of the jack is critical: